vossisboss/wagtail/docs/getting_started/tutorial.md

 ```{note}
 Generally, in Wagtail, each page type, or content type, is represented by a single app.
 However, different apps can be aware of each other and access each other's data.
 All of the apps need to be registered within the `INSTALLED_APPS` section of the `settings` file.
 Look at this file to see how the `start` command has listed them in there.
 ```
+[//]: <> (This note is a bit unclear.
+It could be clearer.
+Or could be presented as a recommended file structure section.)

+[//]: <> (Do we want to demonstrate how to do a core or base structure in an app through this tutorial?
+It is one of the most common configurations, so it would make sense to show people that.)

 ### Install project dependencies